kookies0901/sumo-simulation/sumo_help.md

   --device.stationfinder.waitForCharge TIME  After this waiting time vehicle
+                                        searches for a new station when the initial one is blocked --device.stationfinder.minOpportunityDuration TIME  Only stops with a
+                                        predicted duration of at least the given threshold are considered for
+                                        opportunistic charging.
+  --device.stationfinder.saturatedChargeLevel FLOAT  Target state of charge
+                                        after which the vehicle stops charging --device.stationfinder.needToChargeLevel FLOAT  State of charge the vehicle begins searching for charging stations --device.stationfinder.opportunisticChargeLevel FLOAT  State of charge below
+                                        which the vehicle may look for charging opportunities along its planned stops --device.stationfinder.replacePlannedStop FLOAT  Share of stopping time of the next independently planned stop to
+                                        use for charging instead --device.stationfinder.maxDistanceToReplacedStop FLOAT  Maximum distance in
+                                        meters from the original stop to be replaced by the charging stop --device.stationfinder.chargingStrategy STR  Set a charging strategy to alter time and charging load from the set:
+                                        [none, balanced, latest]
+  --device.stationfinder.checkEnergyForRoute  Only search for charging stations
-                                        searches for a new station when the initial one is blocked --device.battery.probability FLOAT   The probability for a vehicle to have a 'battery' device --device.battery.explicit STR[]      Assign a 'battery' device to named
+                                        if the battery charge is not estimated sufficient to complete the current route --device.battery.probability FLOAT   The probability for a vehicle to have a 'battery' device --device.battery.explicit STR[]      Assign a 'battery' device to named